Frequently Asked Questions (FAQs)

-Since scholarship criteria for merit scholarships vary depending on the scholarship, awards are not subject to a minimum SAT score or class rank.
-However, due to the limited number of non-need-based(merit) scholarship awards, and given the selectivity of the University, competition for merit scholarships is very stiff.
-Recipients tend to be at the top of their high school classes and have strong test scores, though these two elements alone do not guarantee a non-need-based(merit) scholarship.
+Since scholarship criteria for academic scholarships vary depending on the scholarship, awards are not subject to a minimum SAT score or class rank.
+However, due to the limited number of academic scholarship awards, and given the selectivity of the University, competition for academic scholarships is very stiff.
+Recipients tend to be at the top of their high school classes and have strong test scores, though these two elements alone do not guarantee an academic scholarship.

 Typically, additional loan funding is available to help pay for more expensive programs.
 Some scholarships are awarded through the Study Abroad Office or other departments on campus.

 The primary type of financial aid available is the Unsubsidized Direct Loan.
 Also, students might borrow through the Grad PLUS program, if necessary, to fund the cost of education.

-The University offers both non-need-based(merit) and need-based scholarships.
+The University offers both academic and need-based scholarships.

 - Need-based aid is based on a student’s financial situation.
-Students with financial need are also, of course, considered for non-need-based(merit) scholarships.
+Students with financial need are also, of course, considered for academic scholarships.

-- Non-need-based(merit) awards are based on academic excellence, extracurriculars, and other factors outside of financial need.
+- Academic awards are based on academic excellence, extracurriculars, and other factors outside of financial need.
 University-administered academic scholarships are awarded based on a holistic review of each student’s application to Carolina.

 Federal Direct Loans (Unsubsidized and Grad PLUS) have a grace period 6 months from: